phillipyoo/sneaker_marketplace/README.md

 https://github.com/phillipyoo/sneaker_marketplace

 #### Purpose
 Knowing that products are now domestically available users can easily browse and sell sneakers and see what's available on the website.
+Creating a consumer-to-consumer(C2C) marketplace app will hopefully build a strong presence amongst sneakerhead communities in Australia.

+#### Features